-DiaHalt is a specially formulated probiotic paste, designed to help discourage diarrhoea and digestive upsets in dogs ant cats.
-The complementary paste is highly palatable and combines three core ingredients that work together to aid in restoring the natural intestinal balance.
+DiaHalt is a specially formulated probiotic paste that is highly palatable and easy to use.
+It combines three core ingredients that work together to help support gut function and aid in maintaining the natural microflora balance in dogs and cats.

 DiaHalt comes in user-friendly, calibrated syringes for simple administration.
 Either give directly or mix into food.
 Can be used alone or along with medication prescribed by your veterinary surgeon.